whatnickcodes/unocss-preset-tailwindcss-motion/README.md

 }
 ```

-## Testing
+## Contributing

-- The folder `tailwindcss-motion-detached-for-reference` is just for easy file comparison and is not used.
+- The folder tailwind is for the tailwind styles, `tailwindcss-motion-reference` is detached just for easy file comparison and is not used.
-- To dev it up here just run `npm run dev`
+- To dev it up here... just run `npm run dev`
-- To see the test file, just run `open-test`
+- To see the test file, just run `npm run serve`
+- To build it all, just run `npm run build`
 - For more, reference `package.json`.
 This may get more sophisticated later but does have a 1 vs the other mode.

 ## License